Updated for the 2023 tax year.

 Where you roll it over matters, too

 First things first: We’re a fiduciary.
 That means your interests come first, always.
-When you tell us you’re interested in a rollover into an Ellevest IRA, we’ll help you upload your latest 401(k) quarterly statement so we can see what you’re paying (or could be paying) in fees.
-Then we compare that to what you’d pay with us — and tell you what we found, even if we’re not your least expensive option.
-And if you do decide to roll over your 401(k) to Ellevest, our rollover queens will make it super easy.
-They’ll answer your questions, talk you through your options, and help get the paperwork started with your old provider.
+When you tell us you’re interested in a rollover into an Ellevest IRA, our rollover team can make it super easy.
+They can answer your questions, talk you through your options, and help get the paperwork started with your old provider.

 Once you’ve rolled over, we’ll invest your money with the goal of getting you to a retirement income equal to 90% of what you’re projected to make right before you retire.
 (That’s more than other firms might aim for, but we think it’s safer that way.)
 Then we’ll give you a plan designed to get you there (or better) in 70% of market scenarios.
 (Others expect to get you there only half the time.
 Again: We think this is safer.)
 And — you know it — we account for the fact that women’s salaries typically peak earlier than men’s do, that women usually get paid less, and that women take more career breaks (which can also hurt their retirement savings).